nay-hey/RegexProcessor/README.md

 For detailed information about the project, including the DFA structure, simulator functionality, and locality analysis, please refer to the project documentation available at the following Google Docs link:

 [Project Documentation](https://docs.google.com/document/d/1cPBO43YiXDs8ulJmK5JPkgwBo_k5As54sy0AdXT05PE/edit?usp=sharing)

+## Acknowledgments

+- **DineroIV Cache Simulator**: This project uses the **DineroIV** cache simulator for analyzing cache locality.
+DineroIV is developed by **Mark D. Hill** and his colleagues at the University of Wisconsin-Madison.
+You can find more information about DineroIV at the [DineroIV project page](http://pages.cs.wisc.edu/~markhill/DineroIV/).

+---